sodafoundation/documentation/content/guides/installer-guides/using-ansible/_index.md

 ---
 title: Installation Guide using Ansible
 menuTitle: Using Ansible (Recommended)
-description: "This document describes how to install SODA projects in a local cluster with detailed configuraiton options.
-These steps will help you to enable / disable projects.
-After installation using these steps, you can get the features of all the enabled projects.
-You can test either through SODA Dashboard UI or CLI"
+description: "This document describes how to install SODA projects in a local cluster with detailed configuration options using the ansible tool."
 weight: 10
 ---
-This document describes how to install SODA projects in a local cluster with detailed configuraiton options.
+This document describes how to install SODA projects in a local cluster with detailed configuration options.
 These steps will help you to enable / disable projects.
 After installation using these steps, you can get the features of all the enabled projects.
 You can test either through SODA Dashboard UI or CLI

 `Hereafter, Hotpot refers to API, Controller and Dock projects`